-Remember, the keynote in the Harmonic Minor Scale is the major 7th - it's located one half step behind the root.
-You get great tension and release playing that 7th and then going up a half step resolving to the root.
+Remember, the keynote in the Harmonic Minor Scale is the major 7^{th} - it's located one half step behind the root.
+You get great tension and release playing that 7^{th} and then going up a half step resolving to the root.
+Learn more about the Harmonic Minor scale on pages 84-85.